AderEinstein/Space-Conquest-Battleship2D/README.md

 Gifs - Title.

-Timers & Tweens - For fading in/out transitions and tweening the position for level announcements
+Tweens - For fading in/out transitions and tweening the position for level announcements

+Timers - For attributing various durations to our powerup collection, (enemy) shooting ability and state transitions.

 State Machine - To manage the various states.